 When to file VAT Return

-Your company is required to submit your VAT return two months after your accounting year end together with the balance of VAT payment due.
+Your company is required to submit your VAT return two months after your VAT return annual accounting period ended end together with the balance of VAT payment due.

 Flexibility of Annual Accounting Scheme

 Your company is entitled to request reduction in the interim payments if your sales is well below your previous year.